Student Course Development Projects (SCDP)

 Student Course Development Projects (SCDP) is a CETL grant program that provides funding for faculty to hire an undergraduate to assist in the development of new course content, learning activities, or learning materials.
 For instance, a faculty member might employ a student to build collections of homework problems or in-class examples, design and test lab activities, or develop online learning materials.

 The student is expected to work on the project during the summer preceding the academic year in which the faculty member plans to use the student’s work.
-We pay for six weeks of on-campus housing for the student during that summer, wages for the student’s work on the project (about $12 per hour) up to a total of 240 hours (6 weeks of full-time work), and can cover up to $500 of the cost of any materials or other expenses related to the project.
+We pay for six weeks of on-campus housing for the student during that summer, wages for the student’s work on the project ($11.50 per hour) up to a total of 240 hours (6 weeks of full-time work), and can cover up to $500 of the cost of any materials or other expenses related to the project.

 To apply for program funding, you must send a proposal to Stuart Jordan that: